 A fast-growing shrub with strongly scented leaves, this native blooms abundantly, making an attractive specimen for garden or landscape use.
 The dark green foliage covers the plant densely making it a great screening plant.
 It also makes a great feature plant, as the unique star shaped pink and white flowers which cover the plant throughout Spring and Summer create an eye-catching display.
 Performs best in sandy or well-drained soil with regular watering and is moderately frost-tolerant once established.
+It likes a cool root run, which can be achieved by putting a rock under the root ball at planting time, and also use some rocks on the soil surface- these absorb the heat in summertime instead of the soil getting hot.

 |Scientific Name:||Boronia anemonifolia|